-Rule 6.
-Exhibitors are expected to be enrolled in the Fiber Arts project in which they are entered.
-When the or print on 3"x 21⁄2" piece of cloth: Class Number, District/County, Club, Name.
+Rule 5.
+Identification Labels attached with safety pins (optional at County Fair, but required at State Fair) Type or print on 3"x 21/2" piece of cloth: Class Number, District/ County, Club, Name.

 Rule 6.
 The exhibitor is encouraged to attach an index card or photo, no larger than 4" x 6" with the entry form to give the judge any information which the exhibitor thinks would be helpful for the judge to know.